 Preparation for Upgrade

 As there is the risk of inadvertently losing everything on the original card by 'pushing the wrong button', you should back up as much as you can using the Backup option on the Nokia DataSuite (free to download if you don't have it).
 Some Nokia phone models like the N82 use a proprietary-plug USB cable, while others like the 6300 have a standard 5-pin 'mini USB' port (the 6300's is under the plastic tab next to the charger and headset sockets).
+Otherwise, use an external USB or other hard drive in a computer or laptop.

 Wireless transfer like Bluetooth (or infra-red) can be used but cable is quicker and recommended by Nokia, but the required 5-pin mini USB data cable doesn't come in the 6300 box.
 Luckily this type of USB cable is cheap and easy to find in PC accessory shops.
 If you have other USB devices like an mp3 player or GPS, you might already have a cable that will work.
 Nokia sells their own at a high price!
 The somewhat slower alternative to using a cable is Bluetooth.